• Skip to primary navigation

 Puff Pastry and Mint Pesto Nibbles

-Wonderfully aromatic puff pastry nibbles with mint pesto, tomatoes, and Parmesan, you will not be able to stop eating these.
+Wonderfully aromatic puff pastry nibbles with pesto, tomatoes, and Parmesan, you will not be able to stop eating these.
 Just as amazing as these Homemade Cheese Crackers (Saratele) or these Romanian Covrigei.

 I made these puff pastry bites for the first time two years ago for my birthday.
 Several friends and neighbors came and had the nibbles.
-Ever since I must have baked them at least 10 times to bring to other gatherings, organized by people who had the puff pastry nibbles at my house for the first time.
+Ever since I must have baked them at least 10 times to bring to other gatherings organized by people who had the puff pastry nibbles at my house for the first time.

 Puff Pastry and Pesto Nibbles

-Quick version:
+Quick version

 • Place a tomato slice on each puff pastry bite and sprinkle some hard cheese on top.